 The invention, modeling and simulation of micro- and nano-manufacturing processes, materials-testing techniques operating down to the nanoscale, and applications of polymeric materials in micro- and nano-fabrication—including for tissue scaffold engineering.

-To learn more about Professor Taylor's research, please visit the Design for Nanomanufacturing website.
+To view a list of Professor Taylor’s publications, please visit the Design for Nanomanufacturing website.